 During the Autumn Term all boys play rugby.
 Our youngest pupils are introduced to the game through a gradual process and as the boys move up the school, they are introduced to more elements of the game and learn to master ever more technical skills.

-At under 9 the emphasis is on participation, safety and learning the basic skills involved in rugby such as: running, catching, passing and safe tackling.
+At under 9 the emphasis is on participation, safety and learning the basic skills involved in rugby such as: running, catching and passing.
 The boys at this age enjoy numerous matches but these are used as coaching tools.

-Our under 11 boys are introduced to a fuller version of the game, including scrums, and they add to the skills they have learned previously.
+Our under 11 boys are introduced to a fuller version of the game, including tackling, scrums and rucking while developing the skills they have learned previously.
 Positions are introduced at this level but certainly not set.

-By the time the boys reach senior level in the school, they play 13 or 15-a-side rugby and are introduced to lineouts and competitive scrums; this is a natural progression and allows the boys to get a feel for the adult game.
+By the time the boys reach senior level in the school, they play 13-a-side rugby and are introduced to lineouts and competitive scrums; this is a natural progression and allows the boys to get a feel for the adult game.

 All age groups play numerous fixtures in the term and each boy will usually enjoy at least two matches a season.
 There are representative opportunities for the most able players at Dandylions level, (chosen from five schools south of the Firth of Forth), and at Scottish Prep School level.
 The U11 and U13 boys also participate in seven-a-side tournaments where they have a proud record of achievement in recent years.